 The College of Letters & Science recognizes that in some circumstances, courses offered by other institutions of higher learning (e.g., Madison Area Technical College, Edgewood College, etc.) can complement the course of study offered by UW-Madison.
-Effective January 1, 2023, current L&S students may enroll in a class or classes at another institution without special permission, while also enrolled in UW-Madison classes.
+Effective January 1, 2023, current L&S undergraduate students may enroll in a class or classes at another institution without special permission, while also enrolled in UW-Madison classes.

 - Fall and Spring: 20 credits**